sourmash-bio/2025-sourmash-databases-doc-template/README.md

 * update `mkdocs.yml` if you want to preview the new db;
 * update `doc/databases.md` in sourmash to include a direct link to the generated file.

+## Validating database links

+Run `outputs/scripts/check-urls.py` to check that all the database and taxonomy URLs are valid.

 ## Notes on database naming conventions: